Blister Beetles And Horses

 If you suspect blister beetle poisoning, call your veterinarian immediately.
 Check the alfalfa hay that the horse has been eating for the presence of blister beetles.
 Diagnosis of blister beetle poisoning is by detection of cantharidin in urine, blood serum, or gastric contents, or through post-mortem examination for the presence of beetles in the stomach or cecal contents.

 There is no antidote for cantharidin poisoning, the focus is on reduction of cantharidin absorption by administration of activated charcoal followed by mineral oil, control of pain, administration of fluids and electrolytes to correct dehydration and promote kidney function, and removal of cantharidin.
 The prognosis of the horse depends on how much cantharidin was absorbed in to the bloodstream and how aggressively the horse is treated.
 If the horse survives 2 to 3 days past ingestion of the toxin, the chances for survival are more favorable.
 The estimated minimum lethal dose is one milligram of cantharidin per kilogram of body weight.
 Blister beetles vary by species in the amount of canthardin they contain, with variation of 1 to 5 mg per beetle.
 A toxic dose for a 500 kilogram or 1,100 pound horse could vary from 500 beetles (1 mg of canthardin per beetle) to only 100 beetles (5 mg of canthardin per beetle).
-However, lower levels of beetle or cantharidin ingestion in horses have been fatal in particular cases, and even ingestion of a few beetles can cause colic.>The estimated minimum lethal dose is one milligram of cantharidin per kilogram of body weight.
-Blister beetles vary by species in the amount of canthardin they contain, with variation of 1 to 5 mg per beetle.
-A toxic dose for a 500 kilogram or 1,100 pound horse would vary from 500 beetles (1 mg of canthardin per beetle) to only 100 beetles (5 mg of canthardin per beetle).
 However, lower levels of beetle or cantharidin ingestion in horses have been fatal in particular cases, and even ingestion of a few beetles can cause colic.

 - Depression, dehydration, irritability and anorexia.